typedb/typedb-docs/00-general/04-quickstart.md

 get $mate-1-fn, $mate-2-fn;
 ```

-Similar to the first rule, the answer we're asking for here, was never injested into the knowledge graph and is being inferred at query time by Grakn.
+Similar to the first rule, the answer we're asking for here, was never injected into the knowledge graph and is being inferred at query time by Grakn.

 ### Distributed Analytics With Grakn